 - The public cloud service (api.backend.ai): It currently does not offer any admin privileges to the end-users, as its functionality is already available via our management console at cloud.backend.ai. - On-premise installation: You will get an auto-generated admin keypair during installation.

-2.2 Python Client Library
+2.2 Client SDK Libraries and Tools

-We provide an official Python client library that abstracts the low-level HTTP REST APIs via a function-based interface.
+We provide official client SDKs for popular programming languages that abstract the low-level REST/GraphQL APIs via functional and object-oriented interfaces.

-2.2.1 Requirements
+2.2.1 Python